mdn/content/files/en-us/web/css/@counter-style/system/index.md

 ### Symbolic counter

-The `symbolic` value loops throught the list defined in the `symbols` descriptor, doubling and tripling the number of symbols for the second and third cycles through the list, respectively:
+The `symbolic` value loops through the list defined in the `symbols` descriptor, doubling and tripling the number of symbols for the second and third cycles through the list, respectively:

 #### CSS